- Site Analysis

 Wetbacks on solid fuel heaters

 Wetbacks generally provide a boost to the water heating system, particularly in the winter when most required.
 They are most suitable for cold climates where a lot of space heating is used.
+On average, wetback water heating comes at a lower cost than controlled rate electricity.

 See wetbacks for more.